Bootstrapping entanglement in quantum spin systems: Bootstrapping LMG model

+The calculations for larger $N$ are similar and we solve the LMG model (\ref{HLMG}) up to $N=16$.
+Generally, in the sector with quantum number $l$, the constraint equation of the energy $E$ is a polynomial of order $2l+1$.
+For example, when $\k=\l_x=\l_z=1,N=16,l=1$ we have \be 1024 E^3-640 E^2-1916 E+439 = 0, \ee and when $\k=\l_x=\l_z=1,N=16,l=3$ we have \be 262144 E^7-7383040 E^5+690944 E^4+51517252 E^3-6057569 E^2-74528784 E+4584836=0. \ee

-From the bootstrap approach, we have obtained the spectrum and the corresponding expectation values of a chosen set of operators without having explicit knowledge of the wavefunction of the system.
+From the bootstrap approach, we obtain the spectrum and the corresponding expectation values of a chosen set of operators without having explicit knowledge of the wavefunction of the system.
 Subsequently, we will use these expectation values to determine the entanglement properties of the states.